-Assets that have an indefinite life (e.g. goodwill or indefinite life intangible assets) are not subject to amortization are tested annually for impairment (unless conditions that exempt annual testing are met), or more frequently if events or circumstances indicate there may be impairment.
+Assets that have an indefinite life (e.g. goodwill or indefinite life intangible assets) are not subject to amortization are tested annually for impairment or more frequently if events or circumstances indicate there may be impairment.

 All other long-lived assets must be reviewed at the end of each reporting period in order to determine whether there is an indication of possible impairment.